-To ensure the clarity of the referencing method, the presentation below only covers the "Brevet d'entraineur professionnel de football" (BEPF) qualification (Professional Football Coaching Certificate).
+To ensure the clarity of the referencing method, the presentation below only covers the "Brevet d'entraineur professionnel" and the presentation below only covers the "Brevet descent and the presentation below on thede football" (BEPF) qualification (Professional Football Coaching Certificate).
 The exercise consisted in identifying the main learning outcomes related to the three descriptors of the two frameworks.
 In the national framework, learning outcomes are contextualised in an identified profession.